Position Title

 Beth Rose has published on Native economic development in Economic Development Quarterly, on political ecology and healing in the Journal of Political Ecology, on Federal Indian law as environmental policy, and the history of the environmental justice movement in The CQ Guide to US Environmental Policy, on mapping allotment lands in Ethnohistory, on using environmental laws for Indigenous rights in Environmental Management, on the application of market-based conservation tools to Garifuna site protection in Caribbean Quarterly, on Indigenous leadership in the carbon market in the Stanford Environmental Law Journal, on challenges to cultural site protection in Native California in Human Geography, and on Indigenous political ecologies in the International Handbook of Political Ecology.
 Her second book, "Upstream: Trust Lands and Power on the Feather River," on the history of Indian land rights and hydroelectric development in northeastern California, was published in September 2018 with University of Arizona Press.
 A Q&A regarding the text and her current research is available from the Press: https://uapress.arizona.edu/news.

 Beth Rose is currently mentoring graduate students and postdocs in Native American Studies, Ecology, Public Health Sciences, Geography, and Community Development, and welcomes students from other disciplines.
-Collaborative projects include creating curriculum on land transfers to northern California Native Nations in a multicampus research project called "Centering Tribal Stories;" developing articles and a book project on tribal leadership in dam removals with support from the Resources Legacy Fund and the Carnegie Fellows Program; expanding the Keepers of the Flame initiative on collaborative cultural burning for ecosystem and community health with support from the SW Climate Adaptation Science Center; identifying Forest Service policy levers that support Native American land stewardship with support from the US Forest Service; developing curriculum on African and Indigenous histories in the Caribbean with support from UCD Global Affairs; and collaborating with the Yurok Tribe Environmental Program on environmental health studies, with support from the Superfund Research Program and the UCD Environmental Health Science Center.
+Collaborative projects include creating curriculum on land transfers to northern California Native Nations in a multicampus research project called "Centering Tribal Stories;" developing articles and a book project on tribal leadership in dam removals with support from the Resources Legacy Fund and the Carnegie Fellows Program; expanding the Keepers of the Flame initiative on collaborative cultural burning for ecosystem and community health with support from the SW Climate Adaptation Science Center; identifying Forest Service policy levers that support Native American land stewardship with support from the US Forest Service; developing curriculum on African and Indigenous histories in the Caribbean; and collaborating with the Yurok Tribe Environmental Program on environmental health studies, with support from the Superfund Research Program and the UCD Environmental Health Science Center.